Rikemannen/obsidian-sync/Journal/October 15 2025.md

 Goodnight "journal"

 Fuck i forgot to mention that my paper asking to be free for driving car/moped has been approved (school yk) and ive booked my time and i paid for it myself, coated like 5500...
 But im pretty, thats all end it there, jk im pretty rich tbh.
 Idk if ill write more today, we will see.

+Also sucks how my brother wont go to sleep, i thought i showered late...
+The time is 21:30 and his room is lit and he is playing gta or smth idk.